 One of the biggest catalysts behind the transition to the homemaking lifestyle is to address some components related to childcare.
 This not only includes the need to eliminate rising daycare expenses but also to address other things such as homeschooling, breastfeeding, or child health concerns.

-A key component of the role is customarily to do all the shopping for the home and prepare all the meals for the family.
+A key component of household chores is customarily to do all the shopping for the home, meal planning, and meal preparation for the family.

 Managing a household’s finances is critical to its success.
-This includes evaluating monthly spending patterns and looking at future things such as vacation planning, saving for college tuition, or retirement planning.
+This includes evaluating monthly spending patterns of family members and looking at future things such as vacation planning, saving for college tuition, or retirement planning.

-Often, a homemaker will be responsible for getting people from one place to another or being available to put out those midday fires.
+Becoming a courier is also one of the core homemaking tasks, as the person is often responsible for getting people from one place to another or being available to put out those midday fires at sudden notice.

 One overlooked duty of homemaking is to become a stabilizing force in the household.
 Beyond the front door is a world that can be tough and unforgiving at times.
 A good homemaker makes sure that everything that can be controlled within the home is stable and pleasant.